sekim-khu/ubuntu-dataset-creator-py3/README.md

 Creating Ubuntu Dialogue Corpus v2.0 with python 3

-Original code for python 2 [here](https://github.com/rkadlec/ubuntu-ranking-dataset-creator/tree/master)
+Original code for python 2 is [here](https://github.com/rkadlec/ubuntu-ranking-dataset-creator/tree/master)
 This code is work on python 3 with multiprocessing.

 ## Run command: